-The Index methodology is published at www.bnymellon.com.
-The BNY Mellon BRIC Index tracks the performance of U.S. exchange-listed depositary receipts in ADR or GDR form that are listed for trading on the NYSE, NYSE Amex and NASDAQ of companies from Brazil, Russia, India and China, which meet certain criteria.
+The Index tracks the performance of U.S. exchange-listed depositary receipts in ADR or GDR form that are listed for trading on the NYSE, NYSE MKT and NASDAQ of companies from Brazil, Russia, India and China, which meet certain criteria.
 The universe of potential Index constituents includes all liquid U.S. exchange-listed ADRs and GDRs.
+As of the date of this prospectus, the Index’s constituent countries were represented (in approximate market capitalization) in the Index as follows: 32.56% of the Index consists of Brazilian companies, 27.84% of the Index consists of Russian companies, 9.61% of the Index consists of Indian companies and 29.99% of the Index consists of Chinese companies.

-Free-float adjusted market capitalization greater than or equal to $250 million.
+Free-float adjusted market capitalization greater than $250 million.

-Passive foreign investment companies are excluded based upon the best information available.
+Passive Foreign Investment Companies (PFICs) are excluded based on the best

-Decisions regarding additions to and removals from the Index are made by the ADR Index Administrator and are subject to periodic review by a policy steering committee known as BNY Mellon ADR Index Committee.
+Decisions regarding additions to and removals from the Index are made by the Index Administrator and are subject to periodic review by a policy steering committee known as BNY Mellon Index Committee.

 The Index is weighted based on a modified capitalization method, using an Index formula based upon the aggregate of prices times share quantities.
 The number of shares used in the Index calculation generally represents the entire class(es) or series of shares adjusted for free-float that trade in the local market and also trade in the form of depositary receipts in the United States.
 Adjustments are made to ensure that no single security exceeds 23% of the Index and, with respect to 55% of the Index, that no single security represents more than 4.5% of the Index.

-The Index may be adjusted for changes in shares and float that may affect the weighting of constituents generally on a quarterly basis.
+The Index may be adjusted for changes in shares quarterly and float annually that may affect the weighting of constituents in general.

 RISKS AND OTHER CONSIDERATIONS